 numberOfIcons - 1.

 So the next thing to do was to get icon positions.
-And here another problem waited for me.
+And here was another problem waiting for me.

 It may look like it is very easy to get position of an icon.
 You just call something like this: